Three Things I Avoid Saying to My Kids

 2. “Finish your dinner or you don’t get dessert.”

 From an early age, I always felt too big and never trusted my body around food.
-Restricting what and how much I ate in order to lose weight, I completely ignored my body’s cues.
+Restricting what and how much I ate in order to lose weight, I learned to completely ignore my body’s cues.
 This evolved into an eating disorder during my young adult years.

-This type of eating is something we can start teaching kids early on.
-I want my children to listen to their bodies rather than parental coercion to determine how much to eat.
+Intuitive eating is something we can start teaching kids early on.
+I want my children to listen to their bodies rather than parental coercion to determine what and how much to eat.

 The book “Intuitive Eating: A Revolutionary Program that Works” by Elyse Resch and Evelyn Tribole discusses in-depth research supporting this shift and has a section devoted to adapting this process for kids.